12 Best Plants for Fall Planters and Container Gardens

 2. Pansies and Violas

-Both pansies and violas can withstand the variable fall temperatures in many zones, and come in purple, burgundy, magenta, white, yellow, and more.
+Both pansies and violas can withstand variable fall temperatures in many zones and come in purple, burgundy, magenta, white, yellow, and more.

 The difference between pansies and violas is…

 Because they have little freeze tolerance, most pansies and violas will die in the winter.
-In areas with moderate temperatures, like in the Pacific Northwest, they usually come back again in the spring.
+In areas with moderate temperatures, like in the Pacific Northwest, they usually return in the spring.

-These cool-season flowers not only add color but also drape elegantly over the sides of containers, making them perfect as “spillers” for your fall containers.
+These cool-season flowers add color and drape elegantly over the sides of containers, making them perfect as “spillers” for your fall containers.

 3. Ornamental Cabbage and Kale